In order to build DUNE you need at least the following software:

 ./dune-common/bin/dunecontrol make install

-to install DUNE (you may need root-permissions for the install part depending on the prefix set)
+You may need root-permissions for the install part depending on the prefix set.
+It is also possible to use DUNE without installing it.

 The CMake documentation provides additional helpful informations.